 The older you get, the more expensive your life coverage is going to be.
 Therefore, if you are considering life insurance as a senior, the sooner you get it the better.
 But at the same time, when it comes to life insurance, it is never too late.
 Even at 80, you can expect to receive life insurance coverage without a medical exam.
 Choose a reliable life insurance broker who will help you find the right life insurance policy at the right price.

-Complete Guide to Life Insurance For Seniors by Jonathan Holloway
+Life Insurance For Seniors by Jonathan Holloway